 - Include key phrases and words that your company messaging could use, and alternatively should not use.

 - Unify every touchpoint your team has with a client.
 Create a solution for an email signature that will work for your teams’ various email services.

 - Show variations based on the needs of your team, such as a team member photo, or logo, meeting links, etc.

-- Include templates for often used graphics such as social media, blog titles, client reviews, etc.
+- Include templates for often-used graphics such as social media, blog titles, client reviews, etc.

-- For stock or original photography, include the style that should be used and subject matter (ex: with people, or no people, close-ups, landscapes, etc.)
+- For stock or original photography, include the style that should be used and the subject matter (ex: with people, or no people, close-ups, landscapes, etc.)

 - Include any color overlay or filter details that are used to create a consistent brand look on the website and presentations.